catseye/seedbank/README.md

 while `seedbank` takes care of the seeding and reporting in the following
 manner:

-*   If the environment variable `SEEDBANK_SEED` was set to an integer, it uses that as the seed for the random number generator.
-Otherwise, it picks a random integer to use as the seed.
+*   If the environment variable `SEEDBANK_SEED` was set,
+    *   If it was set to an integer, it uses that as the seed for the random number generator.
+    *   If it was set to `LAST`, it uses the last seed that was recorded in the log file, as the seed.
+    *   Otherwise, it picks an integer at random to use as the seed.
 *   After the seed is picked, it appends a line to a logfile which contains the name of the script, the timestamp, and the chosen seed.
 If a file called `seedbank.log` exists in your home directory, that file will be